 Be prepared to shout your lungs out!
 The day after the show my throat was so sore from shouting I sounded like I had a cold.

 The Democracy Round is the final round of the game.
 After that, the game is over.
 If you’re at a longer show, you may have a break and then play another 45-minute game.
 And afterward…

 Q&A, Photos and Merch

 John’s persona is quite intimidating on stage, but out of character, he’s very approachable and happy to chat with people and answer questions.

 At the end of the show, the audience can ask questions.
-At both shows, I’ve seen people wanted to know if anyone had ever beaten The Dark Room.
+At both shows, I’ve seen people who wanted to know if anyone had ever beaten The Dark Room.
 Two people have.